Ellis Clark Regional Agriscience @ NHS

 Agriscience student applications for the 2022-2023 school year were due December 3rd 2021.
 Although applications will still be accepted, they will only be considered for a Waiting List pending available space.

 Agriscience and Technology is an elective program within the total curriculum of Nonnewaug High School.
 Students taking this program are scheduled for a minimum of 320 minutes per week in grades 10, 11 & 12.
 Up to 2.5 credits are awarded for grades 10, 11 & 12 while grade 9 meets for 225 minutes per week and students are awarded one credit.
 Work experience is a required part of the program and all students in 10th - 12th grades are expected to secure a Supervised Agricultural Experience (SAE) that will help them develop the skills and knowledge taught in their classes.

 Each student must fulfill all requirements of Nonnewaug High School.
 All students are encouraged to select classes that are challenging and that will prepare the student for future needs.
-Proper course selection during his/her high school career will allow the student to prepare for a four year college, two year college, or to secure employment upon graduation from high school.
+Proper course selection during their high school career will allow students to prepare for a four year college, two year college, or to secure employment upon graduation from high school.
 All school activities are available to students enrolled in the Agriscience and Technology Program such as sports, drama, band, student council, and other student organizations.

-All students enrolled in the agriscience and technology program are expected to belong to the FFA.
-This is a national organization of students studying agriscience and technology that has state, district, local and national levels of organization.
-The FFA is co-curricular and is integrated into the overall agriscience and technology curriculum.
+All students enrolled in the Agriscience and Technology Program are expected to belong to the FFA.
+This is a national organization of students studying agriscience and technology that has state, district, local, and national levels of organization.
+The FFA is co-curricular and is integrated into the overall Agriscience and Technology curriculum.

 To learn more about Agriscience and the Woodbury FFA, please click the links below:

 Phone: (203) 266-4038